jonpalmisc/ibis/README.md

 $ make install-ida
 ```

+> [!IMPORTANT]
-> Important: The plugins expect that they have been installed via symlinks!
-If
+> The plugins expect that they have been installed via symlinks!
+This is done to
+> aovid having to install the package globally or configure your disassembler to
-> you wish to install them manually, replicate what is done in the Makefile.
+> use a virtual environment.
+If you wish to install them manually, replicate

-After installing, simply open an iBoot binary and start reversing. :)
+> what is done in the Makefile.

 ## Troubleshooting